 Ordinarily, other than underwriting discounts and commissions, Frequency will be required to pay all expenses incurred by Frequency related to any registration effected pursuant to the exercise of these registration rights.
 These expenses may include all registration, filing and qualification fees, printing and accounting fees, fees and disbursements of Frequency's counsel, and reasonable fees and disbursements of a counsel for the selling securityholders.
-Additionally, Frequency has agreed to indemnify selling stockholders for damages, and any legal or other expenses reasonably incurred, arising from or based upon any untrue statement or alleged untrue statement of a material fact contained in any registration statement, an omission or alleged omission to state a material fact required to be stated in any registration statement or necessary to make the statements therein not misleading, or any violation or alleged violation by the indemnifying party of securities laws, subject to certain exceptions.
+Additionally, Frequency has agreed to indemnify selling stockholders for damages, and any legal or other expenses reasonably incurred, arising from or based upon any untrue statement or alleged untrue statement or a material fact contained in any registration statement, an omission or alleged violation by the indemnifying party of securities laws, subject to certain exceptions.